clementukn/nuts_detector/README.md

 * The detection might be improved using a contour operation (such as the one in openCV) but the 3D features of eVisionFactory probably bring more informations to be used to better train the model.

 ### Note
 Training the model with holes of the nuts doesn't improve the result.
-The holes don't contain enough informations and thrads of the holes can be detected as screws.
+The holes don't contain enough informations and threads of the holes can be detected as screws.

 # Result
 Here is the detection of nuts on an untrained set: